News 3 obtains affidavit in arrest of second suspect in Aniah Blanchard case

-The second suspect in the kidnapping of 19-year-old Aniah Blanchard is scheduled to appear in a Lee County court this morning as WRBL News 3 obtains court documents that say why he was arrested.
+LEE COUNTY, Ala.
+(WRBL) – The second suspect in the kidnapping of 19-year-old Aniah Blanchard is being held without bond after his first court appearance before a Lee County judge Monday morning.

-An affidavit on file with the Lee County clerk’s office shows the probable cause for the arrest of 35-year-old Antwain Fisher, known as “Squirmy.”
-Fisher was arrested overnight Friday by Auburn Police and U.S. Marshals and charged with Kidnapping First Degree.
+It’s been one month since Blanchard vanished from the Chevron along South College Street in Auburn.
+Blanchard’s father sat in the courtroom Monday morning as the second suspect in his daughter’s disappearance went before Lee County District Judge Steve Speakman.

-Fisher, from Montgomery, was booked into the Lee County Detention Facility early Saturday morning and has been held without bond.
-His first court appearance was scheduled for Monday morning.
+WRBL News 3 obtained an affidavit on file with the Lee County clerk’s office showing the probable cause for the arrest of 35-year-old Antwon “Squirmy” Fisher that reads “Further investigation revealed that Antwain Shamar Fisher, alias ‘Squirmy,’ provided material assistance to Yazeed by providing transportation to Yazeed, and disposing of evidence.”

 The first suspect identified and arrested was 30-year-old Ibraheem Yazeed.
 He was arrested on November 7 and charged with Kidnapping First Degree.

-As he was walking into court, the affidavit for his arrest shows the following:
+Judge Speakmen decided to not issue a bond based on Fisher’s criminal history.
+The judge also cited multiple arrest warrants for Fisher based on unpaid traffic tickets and Fisher’s failure to show up to court to address the traffic cases.

-“Further investigation revealed that Antwain Shamar Fisher, alias ‘Squirmy,’ provided material assistance to Yazeed by providing transportation to Yazeed, and disposing of evidence.”
+A preliminary hearing has been set for December 18th.
+Judge Speakmen also implemented a gag order in the case.

-Blanchard has not been seen or heard from since Oct.
+The search continues for Blanchard who has not been seen or heard from since Oct.
 23 when she was recorded on security camera footage making a purchase in an Auburn convenience store.
 Yazeed was also seen on security footage in that same store.

 Blanchard’s SUV was later discovered at a Montgomery apartment complex.
 It has been damaged and there was a significant amount of her blood discovered into the vehicle.